"Big Mouth" fell under fire for getting the definition of bisexuality wrong. But how wrong were they?

-Big Mouth, everyone's favorite educationally filthy adult cartoon, just offered fans a third collection of jizz-filled, cringe-worthy, illuminating episodes.
+Big Mouth, everyone's favorite educationally filthy adult cartoon, recently offered fans a third collection of jizz-filled, cringe-worthy, illuminating episodes.

 The hit Netflix show is known for its ability to unflinchingly examine the cultural influences that act on young people, ultimately leading to many of the adult problems in the world, and season 3 is no exception.
 Topics covered this season include: sl*t shaming, sexual harassment, study drugs, gender equality, friendship, toxic masculinity, and the spectrum of sexuality.